noartem/godi/README.md

    }
    ```

-   In factory you can import other beans:
+   In factory, you can import other beans:

    ```go
    func NewName(db IDatabase, log ILogger, ...)
 IName {